The Lever Act (Lever Food and Fuel Act) was passed by Congress several months after the U.S. entered WW I in 1917.

 The temperance movement had become very strong by 1917.
 A large number of states had already passed state-wide alcohol prohibition by then.
 And there was a growing call for National Prohibition.

-The law prohibited only the production of distilled beverages from foodstuffs.
-It did not prohibit the brewing of beer from from grains.
+It did not prohibit brewing beer from from grains.
 Nor did it prohibit making wine from grapes or other fruits.

 The Woman’s Christian Temperance Union (WCTU) used food conservation as yet another reason to support prohibition.
 The president of the WCTU argued that producing beer and wine wasted food.
-Scientists and nutritionists recognized beer and wine as foods.
-(The same was true for beverage spirits.)
+Scientists and nutritionists recognized beer, wine, and spirits as foods.
 But the WCTU insisted that the experts were wrong.

 Given the strong temperance sentiment, it’s surprising that Congress didn’t prohibit the production of beer.
-But organized labor strongly opposed prohibiting beer.
+But organized labor strongly supported beer.
 And wine production was low and did not use great quantities of grapes.

 The focus on distilled beverages may have also reflected a popular myth.
 It’s true that an ounce of spirits contains more alcohol than an ounce of beer or wine.
 But standard drinks of beer, wine and spirits contain the same amount of pure alcohol.

 The same amount of foodstuffs are used to produce a drink of each.
-That is, a serving of beer, glass of dinner wine, or shot of whiskey.
-The latter includes gin, rum, whiskey, etc.
+That is, a serving of beer, glass of dinner wine, or shot of spirits.

 Temperance supporters saw the Lever Act as a step toward National Prohibition.
 Indeed, they were correct.
 It went into effect at the beginning of 1920.

-Hoover favored persuading the population to conserve food.
-The alternative was food rationing, which is cumbersome and requires a vast bureaucracy.
-Hoover’s slogan was that “Food Will Win the War.”
+Hoover favored persuading the public to conserve food.
+The alternative was food rationing.
+That’s cumbersome and requires a vast bureaucracy.
+Hoover’s slogan was “Food Will Win the War.”

 Women were central to the effort to reduce both consumption and waste.
 But there were also general appeals.
 And even appeals to children.